rowlandcoping/hopes-and-dreams/README.md

 The various elements of the original were integrated into one feed and accessible via the filter at the top of the page - for example the followed filter contains all the content intented for the personal feed that is avilable in the MVP iteration.

 _"Profile: Consists of an overview of your profile and options to update info divided into 2 sections, account or personal settings._"\
-After a painful meeting with my mentor before Christmas when I presented the first iteration of the site, I decided to simplify this into one page.
+After a meeting to review the prototype of the site with my mentor before Christmas, it was agreed it would be for the best to simplify this into one page.

 #### Features